Did torture really help U.S. find al Qaeda chief Hambali?

 After Hambali's capture, Thailand also claimed credit.

-Former intelligence officials disputed the Senate committee's assertions that the CIA interrogation program played no role in the hunt for Hambali.
+Former intelligence officials disputed the Senate committee's assertions that the CIA interrogation programme played no role in the hunt for Hambali.

-They said the United States never would have tracked down and killed bin Laden in 2011 without information acquired in the interrogation program, although the Senate committee strongly refutes that.
+They said the United States never would have tracked down and killed bin Laden in 2011 without information acquired in the interrogation programme, although the Senate committee strongly refutes that.

 The committee said the CIA misrepresented how it got useful information from a detainee that helped locate bin Laden.